Mark Flyger

 And now they’ve hit the wall.

-Over the last 10 years Hamilton has shelled out on average $26 million every year in interest.
+Over the last 10 years Hamilton has shelled out on average $26 million every year in interest[i].

-This year the interest bill has more than doubled to $59.3 million.
+This year the interest plus other financing costs have more than doubled to $59.3 million[ii].

 Unless something changes, we’re staring down the barrel of $150 million a year in interest payments by 2034.